The Jan. 6 committee is about to have its last hearing. Here's what to expect

 Here's what you need to know:

-What: The nine member committee, which includes seven Democrats and two Republicans, is expected to discuss its final report during Monday's meeting.
+What: The nine-member committee, which includes seven Democrats and two Republicans, is expected to discuss its final report during Monday's meeting.
 The lawmakers will vote on criminal referrals of key players who plotted to keep Trump in office.
-The panel is expected to consider criminal referrals for less than a dozen individuals.
+The panel is expected to consider criminal referrals for fewer than a dozen individuals.
 Each member will offer presentations highlighting the specific areas the panel worked on over the course of the investigation.

 Why does this matter?: This is the culmination of a lengthy investigation into the attack on Jan.
 6. The committee is also expected to provide its assessment of some of the weaknesses in the electoral system, which members argued enabled Trump and his allies to go as far as they did in their attempts to overturn the results of the 2020 presidential election.
 The panel will make policy recommendations aimed at better protecting democratic institutions and processes, including reforming the Electoral Count Act.